BSS 01

-The Bildschirmspiel 01 (BSS 01 for short) is the only game console that was developed and manufactured in the German Democratic Republic (GDR).
+The Bildschirmspiel 01 (BSS 01) is the only game console that was developed and manufactured in the German Democratic Republic (GDR).
 It is based on the integrated circuit AY-3-8500 by General Instrument.
 The gameplay, controls and audiovisual presentation of the four individually selectable games are similar to Pong.
 The BSS 01 was designed and produced by VEB Halbleiterwerk Frankfurt an der Oder (HFO).
 Its sales were started in 1979 under the RFT brand at a price of 550 East German marks.
 Due to a lack of profitability, production was discontinued after just two years.
 A successor device with more game options and additional colored image output did not pass the prototype stage.

 History

 In the 1980s, video games in East Germany were to introduce children and young people to technology and show that the GDR was a progressive country.
-The BSS 01 was manufactured between 1979 and 1981 by the to the Kombinat Mikroelektronik Erfurt belonging VEB Halbleiterwerk Frankfurt (Oder) as a part of the Konsumgüterproduktion.
-The basis for this was the Pong integrated circuit AY-3-8500, imported by American company General Instrument from the Nichtsozialistisches Wirtschaftsgebiet (NSW).
+The BSS 01 was manufactured between 1979 and 1981 by the Kombinat Mikroelektronik Erfurt belonging VEB Halbleiterwerk Frankfurt (Oder) as a part of the Konsumgüterproduktion.
+The basis for this was the Pong integrated circuit AY-3-8500, imported by American company General Instrument.
 The word BSS 01 is derived from the German word Bildschirmspiel 01, meaning Screen Game 01 or Video Screen Game 01.
 The console was sold under the brand RFT, where RFT stands for Rundfunk- und Fernmelde-Technik which is a manufacturers' association of various telecommunication companies in East Germany, for 550 East German marks (this is about half of an average monthly income in East Germany at that time).
 It was mostly delivered to youth centers, leisure and educational institutions, where they were set up for free play.
-The BSS 01 sold about 1,000 times in its first production series, about 800 units of them are black and about 200 units are white.
+The BSS 01 sold about 1,000 times in its first production series.
 There were no further production series.

 In the ZKM Center for Art and Media Karlsruhe, you can play on an old chair in the style of the 1980s on a tube TV with the BSS 01.